masks (path, brush): use NAN as sentinel instead of magic number

 Once I fixed it manually the original bug report is confirmed and everything wreaks havoc. darktable runs endlessly, eating up all available system memory and finally crashes.

-#6 Updated by Jean-Luc Coulon about 4 years ago
+#6 Updated by Jean-Luc Coulon over 4 years ago

 Well I was trying/testing everything.